 The necessary music production gear for beginners

-If you need help choosing then check out my guide on the best music production equipment for beginners.
+If you need help choosing check out my guide on the best music production equipment for beginners.

 Learn Music Theory, Audio Engineering, Mixing and Mastering